Let’s look at each step in detail.

 With the chassis stripped of paint and aligned back to factory specs, it passes onto the Fabrication Team.
 This is where we reinforce certain frame components and make the structural changes needed to take on the upgraded engine, transmission, steering and suspension setup.

 In parallel with that, our Body Work team is busy modifying or re-creating steel body panels - by hand - based on the particulars of the project.
-A typical project involves using 50% of the original body panels, and 50% new or fabricated pieces.
+As of 2019, a typical project involves using 40% of the original body panels, and 60% new fabricated pieces made of galvanized steel.

 Then begins the arduous process of assembling the vehicle in what we call the “raw state”.
 This involves assembling every core component of the vehicle along with the accessories that will attach to the chassis and body, making sure that they fit correctly, and that gaps are within acceptable parameters.